Set up Face ID on iPhone

 If you have physical limitations, you can tap Accessibility Options during Face ID set up.
 When you do this, setting up facial recognition doesn’t require the full range of head motion.
 Using Face ID is still secure, but it requires more consistency in how you look at iPhone.

 Face ID also has an accessibility feature you can use if you’re blind or have low vision.
-If you don’t want Face ID to require that you look at iPhone with your eyes open, go to Settings > General > Accessibility, then turn off Require Attention for Face ID.
-This is automatically turned off if you enable VoiceOver when you first set up iPhone.
+If you don’t want Face ID to require that you look at iPhone with your eyes open, go to Settings > Accessibility, then turn off Require Attention for Face ID.
+This feature is automatically turned off if you turn on VoiceOver when you first set up iPhone.
 See Change Face ID and attention settings on iPhone.

 Temporarily disable Face ID